consik/yii2-daemons/README.md

 See available options in [official docs](http://0pointer.de/public/systemd-man/systemd.service.html)

-All of them below sorted by priority:
+All of configuration sources below sorted by priority:

-1) Daemons service configuration.
+1) Concrete daemon service configuration.
 Override common services configuration.

 It will be used if the daemon implements ServiceConfigInterface.
 ServiceController calls ```getServiceConfig()``` method for getting configuration.
 Example setting systemd unit params for each daemon